KaiaWalters/KaiaWalters/README.md

 I'm a freelance developer based in Boston.
 I have a passion for community advocacy.
 I aspire to use my skills to aid budding commmunity organizations and empower others to do the same.
 I'm still tinkering with ideas on how to do this sustainably.

-My long term goal is to become a strong advocate for change and grow into a powerful/resourceful elder.
+My long term goal is to become a strong advocate for change, grow into a powerful/resourceful elder, and make the ancestors proud.

 ### Current Skill Set